 By the way, it's now possible for Americans to get a 3-year visitor's visa to Russia.

-Good Luck. almost 5 years ago
+Good Luck. about 5 years ago